amanzi/amanzi/docs/input_spec/ATSNativeSpec_dev.rst

    </ParameterList>
  </ParameterList>

-Note it would be straightforward to add both p0 and q0 in teh same condition;
+Note it would be straightforward to add both p0 and q0 in the same condition;
 this has simply not had a use case yet.